 • Encourage students’ intellectual and creative publications through Attune.
 We feature critical articles and creative work from students of all disciplines, and students develop skills as designers and editors as they produce the journal.

 • Sponsor student participation in leadership opportunities.
-The WMC pays conference fees for students to attend the College of Business Women’s Leadership Conference and the Women in Higher Education conference each year.
+The GSC pays conference fees for students to attend the College of Business Women’s Leadership Conference and the Women in Higher Education conference each year.

 • Help us engage student clubs.
 We regularly work with the Peer Empowerment Program, Lambda GSA, All Ladies in Civil Engineering, the women’s residence hall, and Greek life to name a few, hosting events and educational sessions on things like pronoun use, breast self-exams, and sexual violence prevention.